Who Speaks For Your Brand?

 We surveyed more than 1,600 school employees to find out who’s acting as brand ambassadors for their districts—and why that matters.

 You know this better than we do: Keeping a school district running is a team project.
-You can’t do it alone—your fellow administrators, building-level leaders, teachers, and support staff all play crucial roles in providing a quality education for your students a quality education.
+You can’t do it alone—your fellow administrators, building-level leaders, teachers, and support staff all play crucial roles in providing a quality education for your students.

 Even if you haven’t thought of it this way, maintaining your district brand also requires the strength of a team.
 You can’t be your district’s only spokesperson.
 With so many stories to tell, you need brand ambassadors up and down the ladder—people who wear your colors, live your values, and get others excited about your schools.